Phase asymmetry ultrasound despeckling with fractional anisotropic diffusion and total variation: THEORETICAL BACKGROUNDS

 \subsection{Phase Asymmetry}

 For the characteristics of ultrasound images, solely employing gradient information to identify edges cannot achieve satisfactory feature preservation.
-This work detects edges by adopting phase-based PAS measure, which can efficiently separate edges from smooth regions.
-According to a human perception study \cite{23}, at the points of perceivable step edges, the absolute values of even symmetric filter responses are small while the absolute values of odd symmetric filter responses are large.
+This work detects edges by adopting the phase-based PAS measure, which can efficiently separate edges from smooth regions.
+According to a human perception study \cite{44}, at the points of perceivable step edges, the absolute values of even symmetric filter responses are small while the absolute values of odd symmetric filter responses are large.
 In other words, the difference between the odd and the even filter responses is large.
-According to this finding, PAS \cite{23} was developed to detect step edges.
+According to this finding, PAS \cite{45} provides a good measure of the asymmetric image feature for detecting step and ramp-like edges.